 Chamonix and Les Praz

 Les Grands Montets (4 stars) is at the bottom of the Grands Montets ski area, has all the 4-star luxuries you would expect (swimming pool , sauna etc) and regularly gets good reviews from previous guests.
 Hotel Le Montana & Spa (4 stars), is similar.
-La Couronne (3 stars) and Le Dahu (2 stars) are next door to one another, and are both on the through-road from Chamonix which can be busy.
-There is a ski bus stop within 100m of them, but if you want to walk to/from the Grands Montets lift station and home piste, it only takes about 12 minutes.
-La Couronne is in an attractive and atmospheric old building, and its walls are lined with old photographs from the late 19th and early 20th century showing what Argentiere looked like in that era, as well as 3d maps of the surrounding mountains.
+La Couronne (3 stars) and Le Dahu (2 stars) are next door to one another on the through-road from Chamonix.
+There is a ski bus stop within 100m of them, but if you want to walk to/from the Grands Montets lift station and home piste, it only takes about 10 to 15 minutes.
+La Couronne is in an attractive and atmospheric old building, and its walls are lined with old photographs from the late 19th and early 20th century showing what Argentiere looked like in that era, as well as 3D maps of the surrounding mountains.
 It’s family run and has excellent service.
 The more modern Dahu has a restaurant which is a cut above what you would expect from a 2-star hotel.
 Both hotels are close to Argentiere’s most popular bars – The Office and The Savoy.
 Argentiere also has plenty of self-catered apartments; the most popular complexes include Residence Le Cristal, Residence Grand Roc, Residence de Lognan and Residence Grands Montets.

 Hotels which regularly get high ratings from previous guests include Auberge le Montagny (3 stars), RockyPop Hotel (3 stars) and Les Campanules (2 stars).
 None of them have the luxury of the CGH Hameau de Pierre Blanche which is an apartment complex but is graded as an ApartHotel because of the services and facilities on offer.